2026 U.S. Army Best Medic Competition

-Soldiers compete in the 2026 CSM Jack L. Clark Best Medic Competition at JBSA-Camp Bullis, Texas, Jan.
-26, 2026.
-The 2026 U.S. Army Best Medic Competition tests competitors in fitness, medical proficiency, marksmanship, water survival, and tactical lanes as they vie for the title of the Army's best medic.
+Competitors in the U.S. Army 2026 CSM Jack L. Clark Best Medic Competition participate in an unknown distance foot march at JBSA-Camp Bullis, Texas, Jan.
+28, 2026.
 (U.S. Army video by Pfc.
 Jose Rolando Garcia)

 |Date Taken: